nephio-project/docs/content/en/docs/guides/install-guides/webui-auth-okta.md

 ---
-title: WebUI OIDC authenticaiton with Okta
+title: WebUI OIDC authentication with Okta
 description: >
    These instructions explain how to set up the Nephio WebUI to use OIDC with Okta for authentication.
 weight: 7